Sound engine¶

 In the Phase modulation mode, Generator 1 is a carrier and Generator 2 is a modulator while the Overtone Blend knob determines the amount of the modulation.

-versatile configuration of four independent filters (each filter can be placed to any point in the synthesis engine pipeline or Bypassed),
+3. versatile configuration of four independent filters (each filter can be placed to any point in the synthesis engine pipeline or bypassed), available in the Filters section,

-selection of the modulation (G1×G2) mode for each Overtone Blend (PM, AM or Both), and
+5. selection of the modulation (G1×G2) mode for each Overtone Blend, available in the Generators section, and

-The picture above shows the Corner Matrix interface with four tabs representing each filter and four rows corresponding to each Corner.
+The Filter Matrix allows for configuration of four independent filters.
+The picture below shows the Corner Matrix interface with four tabs representing each filter and four rows corresponding to each Corner.

 To select Corners for editing, tap one or more of the buttons (labeled 1 to 4) in the first column.
 The selected Corners can then be controlled by the five Corner parameters knobs just below the display.